w3c/wai-intro-atag/content/social-media.md

   </ul>
 </div>

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities often rely on social media tools to do their job.
+Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities often rely on robust platforms which work with the assistive technology they use.
 You need to ensure accessibility is preserved when updating your tool's user interface or functionality.

 ### Everyone can Read and Process Content at Their Own Pace